aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear.md

 I facilitated workshops across Tech, Ops, Marketing, and Client Success to align on a shared product direction and vision.

-I was tasked with leading the Innovation Workstream with the objective of identifying and validating new product opportunities by the end of 2025, and developed a long-term innovation roadmap that balanced ambition and experimentation with commercial focus.
+I was tasked with leading the Innovation Workstream, focused on identifying and validating new product opportunities.
+I developed a long-term innovation roadmap that balanced ambition and experimentation with commercial viability.

 ![Innovation Process](/case-studies/freedom2hear/process.png)